create-go-app/cli/README.md

 ### Why another CLI?

 When we started this project, we asked ourselves this question too and... came to the conclusion, that approximately 8 out of 10 routine operations at the start of a new project **can be automated**.
 And it would be better to have all the necessary functions inside one CLI.

-That's why we transferred all our experience to the Create Go App CLI, which we use ourselves!
+That's why we transferred all our experience to this project, which **we use ourselves**!

-So, yes, this CLI gives you the ability to prepare everything you need to **start a new project** (as `create-react-app` for the React ecosystem does) and **deploy an existing project** to a remote server in configured and fully isolated Docker containers.
+So, yes, this CLI gives you the ability to prepare everything you need to **start a new project** (as `create-react-app` for the React ecosystem does) and **deploy an existing project** to a remote server in configured Docker containers.

 ### How to reduce binary size of the CLI?